A. BASIC OBJECTIVES

-2) All such discoveries or inventions must be disclosed to the Office of Technology Licensing and Intellectual Property as soon as practicable.
+2) All such discoveries or inventions must be disclosed to the Office of Technology Licensing as soon as practicable.

-3) The Office of Technology Licensing and Intellectual Property shall determine that such discovery or invention be either:
+3) The Office of Technology Licensing shall determine that such discovery or invention be either:

 a) assigned outright to the discoverer or inventor in the event the discovery or invention does not meet any of the criteria set forth in paragraph 1) above;

-b) assigned outright to the discoverer or inventor if determination is made that commercial exploitation is not warranted
+b) assigned outright to the discoverer or inventor if determination is made that University Technology Transfer is not warranted

-c) transferred to one or more patent management organizations with which the University has contracted for commercial development or marketed by the Office of Technology Licensing and Intellectual Property;
+c) transferred to one or more patent management organizations with which the University has contracted;

 d) forwarded to the outside sponsor if such action is required under the terms of a sponsored project agreement or by law.

-4) No Faculty member, employee, or student may assign or license or agree to assign or license an invention developed under the criteria listed in C.I. above without prior written consent of the Office of Technology Licensing and Intellectual Property.
+4) No Faculty member, employee, or student may assign or license or agree to assign or license an invention developed under the criteria listed in C.1. above without prior written consent of the Office of Technology Licensing.

 5) When the University and an outside sponsor enter into an agreement for research or other scholarly endeavor to be conducted with funds or facilities provided by said sponsor, Faculty members, employees or students who utilize such funds or facilities shall comply with the conditions pertaining to inventions and patents contained in said agreement and may be required to agree in writing that they will so comply.